baci/ballin-octo-dangerzone/README.md

 * Clone repository
 * Compile VS solution
-* Create and edit .game files (containing the game configuration) and .area files (containing the navigable area) using a simple text editor like Notepad++.
+* There are some example graphics and levels.
+Create and edit .game files (containing the game configuration) and .area files (containing the navigable level area) using a simple text editor like Notepad++.
 The provided example files in Debug/maps contain additional documentation.
+* Run "SDL 2D Engine.exe" to play the level.